Environmental Protection Agency (EPA).

 These regulations are being promulgated under authority of SDWA sections 1422 and 1450, 42 U.S.C.
 300h-1 and 300j-9.

+III.
 Requirements for State UIC Programs

-SDWA Section 1421 requires the Administrator of the EPA to promulgate minimum requirements for effective state UIC programs to prevent underground injection activities that endanger underground sources of drinking water (USDWs).
-SDWA Section 1422 establishes requirements for states seeking EPA approval of state UIC programs.
+SDWA section 1421 requires the Administrator of the EPA to promulgate minimum requirements for effective state UIC programs to prevent underground injection activities that endanger underground sources of drinking water (USDWs).
+SDWA section 1422 establishes requirements for states seeking EPA approval of state UIC programs.

-III.
+IV.
 North Dakota's Application

 On June 21, 2013, the state of North Dakota submitted a program revision application to add Class VI injection wells to its SDWA section 1422 UIC program.
-The EPA reviewed the application and published a Federal Register document of North Dakota's Underground Injection Control Program Revision Application on August 9, 2013 (78 FR 48639), which sought public comments and provided an opportunity to request a public hearing.
+The EPA reviewed the application and published a Federal Register notice of North Dakota's Underground Injection Control Program Revision Application on August 9, 2013 (78 FR 48639), which sought public comments and provided an opportunity to request a public hearing.
 Public notice of North Dakota's application was also published in the Bismarck Tribune on August 9, 2013.

 B. Public Participation Activities Conducted by the State of North Dakota